amodhakal/fasttute.dev/README.md

 ## The Solution

-Fastiture is a web application that takes a YouTube URL and generates an interactive, AI-powered learning session.
+Fasttute is a web application that takes a YouTube URL and generates an interactive, AI-powered learning session.
 It provides:

 - **A time-synced transcript** that lets you read along and click to jump to any point in the video.
 - **AI-generated chapter markers** that structure the video and make navigation effortless.